Yesterday I made a post about how to redeem the anniversary free night certificate which comes with the IHG® Rewards Club Premier Credit Card.

 This is the highest tier elite status available in the IHG Rewards Club program.
 Here’s a side-by-side comparison of perks for Club, Gold, and Platinum status:

-As you can see, this isn’t the most rewarding program in the world, but then again, do you really expect it to be when they give you top tier status just for holding onto a card with an $89 annual fee?
+As you can see, this isn’t the most rewarding program in the world, but then again, do you really expect it to be when they give you top tier status just for holding onto a card with such a reasonable annual fee?

 In practice, the main perks of Platinum status are as follows: